 On the left side there are five LEDs; three green, one blue and one red.
-The LEDs show the status of the NANO3 flight recorder.
-During normal operation, the first LED blinks when the NANO3 is powered on.
-The second LED blinks when the GPS status is ok.
-The third LED blinks when the recording of a flight is started.
+The LEDs show the status of the NANO flight recorder.
+During normal operation, the first LED blinks when the NANO is powered on.
+The second LED blinks when the GPS status is OK.
+The third LED blinks when the recording of a flight has started.
 The fourth blue LED blinks when the Bluetooth module is switched on.

-LEDs show the status only when the LCD is off.
+The LEDs show the status only when the LCD is off.

-3.6 NanoPower cable
+3.6 NanoPower Cable

-The NanoPower cable is a special device which converts 12V to 5V providing a power supply for the NANO3 and a PDA.
-It also translates a serial signal to match the NANO3 signal level and a PDA or computer signal level.
+The NanoPower cable is a special device which converts 12V to 5V providing a power supply for the NANO and a PDA.
+It also translates a serial signal to match the NANO signal level and a PDA or computer signal level.